James Stanhope, 1st Earl Stanhope: Political career, 1712–1721

 Once back in Britain he now abandoned his military career and moved wholly into politics.
 He soon sat for another seat, Wendover, and became one of the leaders of the Whig opposition in the House of Commons to Robert Harley's Tory administration.
-In particular he opposed the terms of the Treaty of Utrecht by which Britain unilaterally made peace with France and abandoned its allies.
+In particular he opposed the terms of the Treaty of Utrecht by which Britain unilaterally made peace with France and abandoned its allies, and he helped lead opposition to the French Commerce Bill of 1713.
 He was a staunch supporter of the House of Hanover.
 Once George I succeeded to the throne following the death of Queen Anne in 1714, he replaced the Tory government with a largely Whig one.
 Several senior Tories were either imprisoned or fled into exile due to their perceived support of the Jacobite James Stuart.

 Secretary of State

 In September 1714 he was appointed Secretary of State for the Southern Department.
 With Walpole he provided the leadership of the House of Commons.
 In early 1715 the new government's position was secured when it won a decisive election victory.

 He was mainly responsible for the measures which were instrumental in crushing the Jacobite rising of 1715.
 He forwarded the passing of the Septennial Act in 1716 that established that general elections should be held every seven years.
 In July 1716 he accompanied George I on his return to Hanover.

 He acted as George I's foreign minister, and only just failed to conclude a treaty of alliance with France in 1716.
 In 1717 there was a dramatic schism in the Whig Party with Stanhope and Sunderland forming one grouping while Walpole and Townshend opposed them.
 Walpole led his supporters into opposition, coinciding with a similar dispute within the royal family between George I and his son George, Prince of Wales.
 This Whig Split divided the dominant Whig movement for three years.